 Link dialog will be closed, then the created link will be visible in the

 Issue Links area.

 If, on the other hand, there is a constraint or failure with the linking, the

 Link dialog will remain open and will report all problems found .
 At this point, user is able to retry

 the linking of all failed links either one by one (by pressing the

-Retry link on an specific error entry) or all at once (by pressing the
+Retry button on an specific error entry) or all at once (by pressing the

 Retry all failed artifacts link at the bottom of results table

 - only visible when there are more than one error).
 If problem persists after retry some linking, and it is not due to a remote server constraint, the safest is to click on the

 and wait for a resolution .
 When problem is due to a remote server constraint, the remote message is quoted in gray text and the extra option